siemens/gencmpclient/README.md

 ## Using the library in own applications

-You will need to include in your application sources the file [`genericCMPClient.h`](include/genericCMPClient.h).

-For compiling you will need to add the directories `include`, `include_cmp`, and `securityUtilities/include` to your C headers path and make sure that any OpenSSL header files included have the same version as the one used to build the standalone CMP library `libcmp`.
+For compiling the library itself you will need to add the directories `include`, `include_cmp`, and `securityUtilities/include` to your C headers path and make sure that any OpenSSL header files included have the same version as the one used to build the standalone CMP library `libcmp`.

 For linking you will need to add the directories `.` and `securityUtilities` to your library path and